thunderbird/pulumi/docs/getting-started.rst

 ``myproject-stage-vpc``.

-Passing in the ``project`` created beforehand ensures the resources created by the MultiCidrVpc get tracked and become accessible to later aggregate functions.
-Skipping this will still result in the creation of these resources, but things like the :py:class:`tb_pulumi.monitoring.MonitoringGroup` will not be able to detect it.
+Passing in the ``project`` created beforehand ensures the resources created by the MultiCidrVpc get tracked and become accessible at the project level.
+The ThunderbirdComponentResource cannot be created without a ThunderbirdPulumiProject.

-In Python, the double-star (``**variable``) notation unpacks a dict's top level keys and values into named function parameters (called "keyword arguments" and often referred to as "kwargs").
+Finally, in Python, the double-star (``**variable``) notation unpacks a dict's top level keys and values into function parameters (called "keyword arguments" and often referred to as "kwargs").
 In this case, all of the key/value pairs in the YAML configuration for the MultiCidrVpc called "vpc" get passed in as arguments to the function.